chinigorg/docs-tap/tap-gui/plugins/workload-visibility.md

     system:
   ```

-1. Commit and push the Component definition to a Git repository that is registered as a Catalog Location.
+2. Commit and push the Component definition to a Git repository that is registered as a Catalog Location.
 See [Adding Catalog Entities](../catalog/catalog-operations.md#adding-catalog-entities) in the Catalog Operations documentation.

-1. Create a Kubernetes Workload with a label matching the Component's selector, in a cluster available to the Tanzu Application Platform
+3. Create a Kubernetes resource with a label matching the Component's selector, in a cluster available to the Tanzu Application Platform
   GUI.
-A Workload is one of the following:
+A resource is one of the following:
   - `v1/Service`
   - `apps/v1/Deployment`
   - `serving.knative.dev/v1/Service`